• Share this on:

 Guatemala: main producer and exporter

-Guatemala is the main global producer of cardamom, at around 35,000 tonnes in 2021.
+Guatemala is the main global producer of cardamom, at around 36 thousand tonnes per year.
 Due to specific climate conditions, cardamom is produced year-round in Guatemala, which gives it a comparative advantage in the international market.
 Guatemala is also the main supplier to the European market.

-In 2021, more than 60% of total European imports were sourced in Guatemala.
+In 2023, around 61% of total European imports were sourced from Guatemala and the country dominates the supply of almost all countries in Europe.
 The product is very important to the Guatemalan economy; cardamom is responsible for nearly 1.0% of Guatemala’s GDP.
-This is why it also receives strong institutional support, which makes it a competitive supplier in the global market.
+This is why it also receives strong institutional support, which makes the country a competitive supplier in the global market.

 The cardamom sector in Guatemala at large is also making important progress in the field of sustainability.
 The Guatemalan government has partnered with The Livelihoods Funds, an impact investment fund designed to support cardamom farmers in the mountain range of Cerro San Gil.
 The project will convert local farms to agroforestry systems.